'Independence' means freedom from external control. The partners own Beaton Capital. Strategic and financial advice is our only business.

 - Beaton Capital's latest Global Issues paper has been written by Warren Riddell.
 To read it and others head over to our white papers page.

-Beaton Capital will be running two new seminars later this year in Brisbane, Melbourne and Sydney - Debt Advisory Masterclass and Why Some Firms Fly.
-Further details and flyers for these seminars are available at the following links - Debt Advisory Masterclass and Why Some Firms Fly.
+Beaton Capital will be running a new seminar later this year in Sydney - Debt Advisory Masterclass.
+Further details and the flyer for this seminar is available here.

 Warren Riddell will be speaking at the first Legal Management Forum to be held in Madrid on 21 October 2014.
 The Legal Management Forum is being organised jointly by Wolters Kluwer and Inkietos.